aeturrell/coding-for-economists/wrkflow-best-practice-coding.md

   name: codeforecon
 ---

-# Basics of Best Practice Coding
+# Tips for Better Coding

 In this chapter, you'll learn about some best practices for coding. **These will save you *so much time*!**.
 Trust me.